apache/oozie/readme.txt

 Supported Hadoop Versions:
 ----------------------------

-This version of Oozie was primarily tested aganist Hadoop 0.20.205.x.
+This version of Oozie was primarily tested against Hadoop 0.20.205.x.
 Other earlier version (0.20.x) should work as well.
-However, it was not tested aganist 0.23+ yet.
+However, it was not tested against 0.23+ yet.

 --------------------------------------